 I am a human being.
-I am also a designer, and a co-founding Principal of Human Being Design, a full-service design practice at the intersection of individuality and community.
+I am also a designer, and a co-founding Principal of Human Being Design, a full-service design practice at the intersection between individual and environ.
 We offer services including: residences, installations, everyday items, and memorial artifacts.

 I have also been a Board Member and the Director of Research and Design for the nonprofit, youth-oriented community gardening organization Trenton Grows.
 In the spring of 2018, we established a “Garden Club” for first- through fifth-grade students at an underperforming charter school in Trenton, New Jersey.
 We held twice-weekly meetings with about 25 to 30 student volunteers between the ages of six and 12, with the intended goal to facilitate educational experiences in gardening, nutrition, and fitness.
 With the help of the students, we collaboratively designed, built, and operated a small, temporary educational garden on the school’s grounds using mostly recycled materials and a budget of approximately $1,000.
 This project involved activities including: proposal writing, curriculum development, small-scale fundraising and crowdsourcing, material research, resource procurement, and most importantly, cooperative planning and coordination.
 Through this hands-on process, we introduced the students to every phase of the organic gardening process, from seed to harvest.
-It was a joy to mentor these amazing and enthusiastic students, and on the final day of Garden Club to feast on our harvest with them and their families, sending each family home with the remaining plants, produce, and gardening supplies.
+It was a joy to mentor these amazing and enthusiastic individuals, and on the final day of Garden Club to feast on our harvest with the students and their families, sending each family home with the remaining plants, produce, and gardening supplies.